INTRODUCTION TO YEAR 2

 Pupils will build on their existing knowledge and experience with language in speaking and listening, reading, creative writing, comprehension, handwriting and spelling.
 Dictionaries are available and their use encouraged.
 Pupils are encouraged to develop a comfortable, joined handwriting style and lined paper will normally be used.
 A good selection of suitable fiction and information books are kept in the classroom and may be borrowed for home use.
 Time is given for pupils to talk about their reading and share their pleasure with others.

-Dolphin and Lion class will have PE in the Hall or outside in warmer weather.
-PE is on a Tuesday for Dolphin Class and Thursday for Lion Class.
+Dolphin, Llama and Polar Bear class will have PE in the Hall or outside in warmer weather.
+PE is on a Tuesday for Dolphin Class, Monday for Polar Bear class and Wednesday for Llama Class.

 Please make sure that all clothing is labelled and that the proper school uniform and PE kit is worn.
 Earrings should be removed on the days that they have PE or bring their own tape (in a box labelled) to school to cover them.
 Hairbands should be worn to tie hair back at all times.